andyzhp234/QR-Code-generator/README.md

 # QR-Code Generator

-A simple website allows user to convert urls or text message in to QR Code.
+A simple website built with React that allows user to convert urls or text message into QR Code.

 Users can customize the Black and White modules of the QR Code.